*This information was last updated July 10, 2020 and is subject to regular updates.

 6. What personal protective equipment are VON staff using?

 VON follows direction from provincial and federal Public Health authorities on when (and how) personal protective equipment must be worn.
 Our employees have access to masks, gowns, gloves and goggles/face shields, and use them as required.
-As of April 27th, all VON care providers in both Ontario and Nova Scotia are following provincial protocol that requires them to wear face masks any time they are delivering clinical care and/or having face-to-face contact with a client.
+All VON care providers in both Ontario and Nova Scotia are wearing face masks and eye protection any time they are delivering clinical care and/or having face-to-face contact with a client.

 7. How is VON ensuring that our health care providers' personal protective and other equipment is clean and safe?

-VON care providers are trained on how to safely put on and remove any personal protective equipment (PPE).
-This includes handwashing before and after wearing to reduce spread of germs and illness.
-VON staff regularly wash uniforms at home, separate from personal clothes, and are following infection prevention and control guidance on how to safely clean their cell phones, VON bags and other reusable client-care equipment.
+VON care providers are trained on how to safely put on and remove any personal protective equipment (PPE) and are regularly audited to ensure they understand how to do so safely.
+This includes handwashing before and after wearing PPE to reduce spread of germs and illness.
+VON staff regularly wash their uniforms at home, separate from personal clothes, and are following infection prevention and control guidance on how to safely clean their cell phones, VON bags and other reusable client-care equipment.

 8. How is VON ensuring there is enough personal protective equipment?

 VON is closely monitoring our supplies and is working collaboratively with stakeholders to ensure that supplies are available for care.
-Staff follow federal and provincial Public Health agency direction on when they should wear certain items of personal protective equipment, which includes wearing face masks whenever delivering client care.
+Staff follow federal and provincial Public Health agency direction on when they should wear certain items of personal protective equipment, which includes wearing face masks and eye protection whenever delivering client care.
 Much of this equipment is single use or limited extended use.
 As VON continues to respond to the pandemic, we have introduced conservation strategies for PPE and are regularly replenishing our supply.
-If you are a vendor or manufacturer of authorized PPE and are able to provide supply to VON, please email email@example.com with details including: type of equipment, quantities available, and any support you may be willing to provide.
+VON has developed minimum specifications for PPE and other essential infection prevention and control supplies based on Health Canada and other recognized standards.
+All PPE used by VON staff meets or exceeds these standards.
+If you are a vendor or manufacturer of authorized PPE and are able to provide supply to VON, please email firstname.lastname@example.org with details including: type of equipment, quantities available, and any support you may be willing to provide.

 9. How is VON maintaining delivery of services and care while practicing physical distancing?

-We are focused on safety first and foremost – we screen prior to each visit/client encounter and do this by phone as often as possible.
+VON is focused on safety first and foremost – we self-screen every day and screen our clients prior to each visit/client encounter which we do by phone as often as possible.
 Upon our arrival to a client’s home, we are practicing hand hygiene and wearing protective equipment (PPE) as required for the care/service.
-In order to support physical distancing, we ask that household members/family members who are not involved in the immediate care maintain a 2 metre/6ft distance from our staff.
-In some programs, we are delivering meals at the door and in other programs we are using alternative ways of providing services including virtual visits.
+In order to support physical distancing, we ask that household members/family members who are not involved in the immediate care maintain at least a 2 metre/6ft distance from our staff.
+In some programs, we are delivering meals at the door, contact-free, wherever possible.
+In other programs we are using alternative ways of providing services including virtual visits.

-Physical distancing means minimizing contact with other people, to ensure that you and those around you remain safe:
+Physical distancing means minimizing contact with other people.
+In addition to regular handwashing and other measures, physical distancing can help you and those around you remain safe.
+Physical distancing involves:

-- Maintain a safe distance (two metres) from other people.
+- Maintaining a safe distance (6 feet/2 metres) from other people.

-Self-isolation means staying at home for a minimum of 14 days when:
+Self-isolation means staying at home and not going out in public for a minimum of 14 days when:

 - You return from travel outside of Canada

-- You return from travel outside of the province (if you reside in Nova Scotia)
+- You return from travel outside of the maritime provinces (for those in Nova Scotia)

 - You have been in contact with someone who has, or may have, COVID-19